noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 smile, as if she understood it.

 [My Heart Tool, _Hekatonkheires_...
-It has the ability to temporarily use the ability of the people I have weaved a bond with…... those I care about, and also cares about me.]
+It has the ability to temporarily use the ability of the people I have weaved a bond with... those I care about, and also cares about me.]

 [A-Amazing...]